Dentrax/mimir/docs/sources/migration-guide/migrating-from-single-zone-with-helm.md

 1. Upgrade the installation with the `helm` command and make sure to provide the flag `-f migrate.yaml` as the last flag.

-   In this step the flag `-ingester.ring.zone-awareness-enabled=false` is removed from distributors, and rulers.
+   In this step the flag `-ingester.ring.zone-awareness-enabled=false` is removed from distributors and rulers.

 1. Once all distributors and rulers have restarted, wait 12 hours.